Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 This module is dependant of module [Common], that should be installed first.

-The module uses an external library [jQuery-Autocomplete], so use the release zip to install it, or use and init the source.

 * From the zip

 Download the last release [AdvancedSearch.zip] from the list of releases (the